-We are a real estate investment trust, or REIT, that invests in residential mortgage loans, residential mortgage-backed securities, or RMBS, real estate-related securities and various other asset classes.
 We are externally managed by Fixed Income Discount Advisory Company, which we refer to as our Manager or FIDAC.
-Our Manager is a wholly-owned subsidiary of Annaly Capital Management, Inc., or Annaly, a New York Stock Exchange-listed REIT, which has a long track record of managing investments in U.S. government agency mortgage-backed securities.
-FIDAC is an investment advisor registered with the Securities and Exchange Commission, or SEC.
+Our Manager is an investment advisor registered with the Securities and Exchange Commission, or SEC.
+Additionally, our Manager is a wholly-owned subsidiary of Annaly Capital Management, Inc., or Annaly, a New York Stock Exchange-listed REIT, which has a long track record of managing investments in U.S. government agency mortgage-backed securities.